don't wait. get your document notarized today! Call or text proactive mobile notary at 515-238-6201.

 In Texas, a credible witness must either personally know the Notary or must present to the Notary a valid, unexpired ID issued by the federal or a state government that contains the photo and signature of the witness (1 TAC 87.40[2] and 87.1[1]).

-1. The name of the credible witness.
+1. The name of the credible witnesses.

 Before meeting with a notary, ensure all details on the document are completed, including dates, addresses, descriptions, and any other necessary information, except for the signature line which should be left blank for you to sign in the notary's presence.